DoranekoSystems/memory-server/README.md

 # memory-server

 High-Speed Memory Scanner &amp; Analyzer with REST API.
+All data is bundled in one binary.

 # Usage